PROTO PUNK PURE POP AND

 breathlessly.
 Diggle claimed his songs sprang from a working class inferiority complex: these

-"I got all the answers!" he sneers at 'Judy's' close.
+examples dealt with it conclusively - "I got all the answers!" he sneers at 'Judy's' close.

 With one glorious exception, Shelley sounded confused, disoriented, grown up and not liking it.
 'Paradise' is callow in a way he must have

 recognised.
-The second side is all his - he groups his hopes and fears as on the first half of
+The second side is all his - he groups his hopes and fears as on the first half of 'Another Music' but it's a far more painful journey.

 'Money' is a maxim, 'Hollow Inside' a question and 'I Don't Know What To Do With My Life' is bait.
 They sound depressingly ordinary and the